Fátima Barone

 Maria Fátima Barone Mora (born 17 September 1999), known as Fátima Barone, is a Uruguayan footballer who plays as a centre back for Montevideo Wanderers Futbol Club and the Uruguay women's national team.
 She has previously played field hockey in Argentina.

 International career

 Barone made her senior debut for Uruguay on 6 October 2019.

 Personal life

 Barone's father, Deivis Barone, is a former footballer.
+Her brother, Faustino Barone, is also a footballer, and currently plays for River Plate Montevideo.